Visas and sponsorship

 A sponsor who fails to meet their sponsorship obligations may face a range of possible sanctions including:

-• being barred from making future applications for approval as a sponsor
+- being banned from making future applications for approval as a sponsor

-• civil penalties imposed by the courts (for example, up to AUD 396,000 for a corporation and AUD 79,200 for an individual for each failure)
+- civil penalties imposed by the courts (for example, up to $396,000 for a body corporate and $79,200 for an individual for each failure)

-• Enforceable Undertaking between the sponsor and the Department of Home Affairs / Australian Border Force.
+- an Enforceable Undertaking.
+This is a legally binding written agreement between the sponsor and the Department of Home Affairs / Australian Border Force.

 The Department may impose more than one sanction.